Envoi Allen back to winning ways

 The 2-5 favourite was challenged by Gordon Elliott's Battleoverdoyen before winning by seven and a half lengths.

-Envoi Allen was previously trained by county Meath-based Elliott before the controversy from the circulation of a photograph of the trainer sitting on a dead horse last March led to owners Cheveley Park Stud moving eight horses to the yards of De Bromhead and Willie Mullins.
+Envoi Allen was previously trained by County Meath-based Elliott before he received a ban following the circulation of a photograph of him sitting on a dead horse last March.
+As a result of the incident, owners Cheveley Park Stud moved eight horses to the yards of De Bromhead and Willie Mullins.

 Shoulder to shoulder with Battleoverdoyen around the final bend, Envoi Allen, coming down in trip to two miles and one furlong after his disappointing run in the John Durcan Chase, was finally able to shake off the challenger and pull away in the closing stages.